 Carol Tatom, BA.HSE, CHW

-Carol has provided some wonderful information to help with behavioral solutions for APM.
 Carol has a Bachelor’s degree in Human Services and is a licensed Community Health worker in Texas.
-She is also an autism parent, writer, and advocate for special needs families.
+Carol is also an autism parent, writer, and advocate for special needs families.
 Carol is currently the Operations Director of Life Skills Autism Academy.
-She enjoys being able to work with families and help connect them to support and resources that improve their quality of life.
+She enjoys being able to work with families and help connect them to support and resources that improve quality of life.

 Top Financial Planning Advisor